dcalixto/pg_search/README.md

 ## Usage

 1. Full-Text Search
-   PgSearch provides a search_by_text method to perform a full-text search on a PostgreSQL table.
+   PgSearch provides a search method to perform a full-text search on a PostgreSQL table.
 Include PgSearch in your model to use it.

 ```crystal
 require "pg_search"